THE ESSENTIAL WORK FROM HOME GUIDE

 WORKING FROM HOME HAS BECOME THE NEW NORMAL FOR MANY OF US THIS YEAR.

-Working from home has become the new normal for many of us this year.
+Working from home has become the new normal for many of us.

-With at least three more weeks of lockdown to go, we've got no plans to head back to the office quite yet, so to help you stay motivated for the weeks ahead, here are a few of our top tips for keeping your WFH life as comfortable and productive as possible:
+With many more weeks – perahps months – of lockdown to go, we've got no plans to head back to the office quite yet, so to help you stay motivated for the weeks ahead, here are a few of our top tips for keeping your WFH life as comfortable and productive as possible:

 Routine is key.
 It was true before lockdown and is even truer now.
 Believe me, I know how easy it is to get distracted at the moment (just a quick episode of Tiger King or a 5-minute game of Fifa...) that’s why it’s so important to make a daily schedule and stick to it.
 Whether that’s with an old-school diary or your Google calendar, it doesn’t matter, you just need something to keep you focused and on track.
 In the words of Daniel Craig, “Make a plan and stick to it!”
 And if you can’t trust 007, who can you trust?